-A Talk by Prof. Dominic Sachsenmaier on "Situating China in Modern Global Intellectual History" - October 8, 2019
+A Talk by Prof. Dominic Sachsenmaier titled "Situating China in Modern Global Intellectual History" - October 8, 2019 - 5 PM

 Professor Dominic Sachsenmaier